ingadhoc/website/l10n_ar_website_sale_ux/README.rst

 =======================

 #.
 This module adds a "(+ tax)" legend next to the product price on the ecommerce product and product_item views for b2b customers
 #.
-This module also hides the tax discrimination line on the cart checkout page for b2c customers.
+This module also hides the tax discrimination line on the cart checkout page for b2c customers, also the subtotal line that is only show it un the b2b website

 Installation
 ============